willymcallister/willymcallister.github.io/_articles/line-of-charge2.md

 ![Line of charge with a test charge off to the side]({{ site.baseurl }}{% link i/line_of_charge2_1.svg %}){: .centered :}

 Test charge $q$ is off to the side of the line.
 This time we find the electric field instead of the electric force.
-If you would like to review electric field, check [here]({{ site.baseurl }}{% link _articles/electric-field.md %}).

 Written by Willy McAllister.